Tinram/Go-Notes/README.md

 <a id="methods"></a>
 ## Methods

++ define methods on datatypes
-+ are really functions that require a receiver
++ a function with a receiver argument
++ receiver argument appears before method name
 + no `this` or `self` for receiver
-+ receiver argument appears before method name
++ methods with pointer receivers can take either a pointer or a value (unlike functions)
-+ can define methods for any types e.g. slices (Go is rather unusual)
++ can define methods for any datatypes e.g. slices (Go is rather unusual)
 + method sets: multiple methods associated with the struct